CenturyLinkCloud/PublicKB/Partners/support-escalation-process-for-partners.md

 To explain:
 * Learn About CenturyLink CLoud Support
-* How Partner supports their customer- Expectation
+* How Partners support their customer- Expectation
 * How Partners submits and tracks tickets
 * Product resources